Quantization Backdoors to Deep Learning Commercial Frameworks: Discussion

 \subsection{Insensitivity to Calibration Datasets}

-We now investigate the PQ backdoor sensitivity to calibration datasets.
-In practice, when a user downloads a full-precision model, the model provider may not provide a calibration dataset associated with the task.
+We now investigate the PQ backdoor sensitivity to different calibration datasets.
+When quantizing the model, the user can use a representative dataset to calibrate quantized activations to improve the inference accuracy of the quantized model~\cite{calibration}.
+In the case that a user downloads a full-precision model, the model provider may not provide a calibration dataset associated with the task.
 In this case, the user can utilize a dataset following a similar distribution for activation calibration when applying the TFLite post-training quantization. \autoref{tab:calbration} shows the quantized model's CDA and ASR when varied calibration datasets are leveraged.
 Here, the model architecture is ResNet18 trained over CIFAR10.
-Specifically, the CDA does see a slight deterioration when a different calilbration dataset is used, indicating that typical users should always employ the same distribution (e.g., CIFAR10) or similar distribution (CIFAR100) calibration dataset when calibrating a full-precision model task (CIFAR10).
+Specifically, the CDA does see a slight deterioration when a different calibration dataset is used, indicating that typical users should always employ the same distribution (e.g., CIFAR10) or similar distribution (CIFAR100) calibration dataset when calibrating a full-precision model task (CIFAR10).
 Nonetheless, for the PQ backdoor attack, we concern the ASR.
-We can see from the table that the ASR is insensitive to calibration datasets.
+We can see from the table that the ASR is insensitive to calibration datasets as the ASR retains close 100\%.